earezki/earezki.github.io/src/content/posts/algo-maximum-subarray.md

 ---
-title: 'Maximum Subarray: Kadane's Algorithm and the Art of Local vs Global Optimization'
+title: "Maximum Subarray: Kadane's Algorithm and the Art of Local vs Global Optimization"
 pubDate: '2025-11-17'
-description: 'Discover how Kadane's algorithm finds the maximum sum subarray in O(n) time.
-Learn why tracking local maximums leads to global solutions, and how this pattern applies far beyond array problems.'
+description: "Discover how Kadane's algorithm finds the maximum sum subarray in O(n) time.
+Learn why tracking local maximums leads to global solutions, and how this pattern applies far beyond array problems."
 categories:
   - Algorithms
   - Interview